dragonsinth/gaddis/README.md

 Gaddis Pseudocode is a bit underspecified, so I've had to make a few design choices here and there, or fill in gaps.
 Here's some possible differences (or clarifications) from the book:

-- Explicit `Character` type and character literals, using single-quoted characters: `'X'`
+- `Character` is an explicit type; character literals are denoted using single-quoted characters: `'X'`

+- `Display` atatements only accept primitive types, not arrays or classes.
+  - This behavior is left unspecified.
+  - This could be supported in the future with some default string conversion rules.

 - `For` and `For Each` loop variables must be simple variable references, not field or array element references.
   - This is implied by the book but not explicitly stated.